-The LdM group transfer to Tuscania is guaranteed if your flight lands at the Rome Fiumicino airport no later than 4:00PM on the student arrival day.
+Tuscania students will also fly into Leonardo de Vinci International Airport (known as Rome-Fiumicino, abbreviated Rome-FCO).
+The LdM group transfer to Tuscania is guaranteed if your flight lands at FCO no later than 4:00PM on the student arrival day.
 Students arriving with flights scheduled after 4:00PM will be responsible for arranging and paying for the transfer to Tuscania on their own.

 LdM group transfers will be planned to gather all students on flights scheduled to arrive within 2 to 3 hours of each other.
 As a result, students arriving first will have to wait for the arrival of the remaining students in that group for the LdM transfer.
-In any event, an LdM staff member will be available for assistance at the Rome Fiumicino airport upon students' arrival.
+In any event, an LdM staff member will be available for assistance at Rome-FCO as long as you arrive prior to the times noted.

-Florence students must arrive at the housing checkin by 4:30 pm on the arrival day.
+All students Please note that if you arrive in Europe prior to the stated arrival date, you are expected to arrive at the LdM Housing check-in point by 3pm on the arrival day.
 Be sure to plan your arrival at the airport or train station with enough time left over to take a taxi to the check-in point.
 (See "Getting to Your Apartment" below.)

-You may wish to purchase travel or trip cancellation insurance when you purchase your ticket, in case your plans change unexpectedly.
+You may wish to purchase travel or trip cancellation insurance when you purchase your ticket, in case there are changes to your travel plans that are outside of your control.
 Discuss your options with your travel agent and be sure you know exactly what the policy covers.
 Many policies are very restrictive in what they will reimburse.